Q&A on the malaria vaccine implementation programme (MVIP)

 6. Which countries will participate in MVIP?

-Ghana, Kenya and Malawi will introduce RTS,S in selected areas as part of the MVIP.
-Each of the 3 countries will select the areas to be included in the pilots.
+Three countries – Ghana, Malawi and Kenya – are participating in the MVIP.
+Each of these countries has selected the areas to be included in the pilot programme.

 7. What were the criteria for country selection?